VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: Introduction

-Although some recent benchmarks \cite{li2024vrsbench, choice} have begun to consider incorporating reasoning dimensions into their evaluation dimension, they still suffer from notable limitations in evaluating genuine reasoning ability: \textbf{(1) Reasoning tasks lack a clear classification system and hierarchical structure.} Most existing benchmarks \cite{rsvqa, zhan2023rsvg} define task categories according to application scenarios (\eg environmental assessment or path planning) or task formats (\eg attribute judgment or area counting), resulting in task-driven rather than cognition-driven designs.
+Although recent benchmarks such as CHOICE \cite{choice} have incorporated several reasoning dimensions, they remain largely perception- or format-driven, with limited temporal depth and restricted use of RS-specific priors, as summarized in Table~\ref{tab:benchmark_comparison}.
+They therefore still exhibit notable limitations in evaluating genuine reasoning ability: \textbf{(1) Reasoning tasks lack a clear classification system and hierarchical structure.} Most existing benchmarks \cite{rsvqa, zhan2023rsvg} define task categories according to application scenarios (\eg environmental assessment or path planning) or task formats (\eg attribute judgment or area counting), resulting in task-driven rather than cognition-driven designs.
 Such categorization lacks a coherent cognitive progression from basic to advanced abilities, making it difficult to systematically assess whether a model possesses the underlying cognitive skills required for higher-level reasoning. \textbf{(2) Reasoning forms are limited to simple relational or descriptive tasks.} Previous benchmarks \cite{hu2025rsgpt, LHRS_Bot} have focused primarily on perception tasks such as object recognition and basic relational understanding, which assess only interpretative abilities.
-Yet remote sensing imagery, with its complex semantics and explicit spatiotemporal structure, demands complex reasoning capable of uncovering causal mechanisms and evolutionary patterns. \textbf{(3) Current benchmarks underutilize remote sensing–specific priors.} Existing benchmarks \cite{wang2025xlrs, wang2024earthvqa} primarily rely on standard RGB imagery, they largely overlook remote sensing–specific priors such as elevation data (DSM), non-visible spectra (NIR), and expert annotations (Masks, bounding boxes).
+Yet remote sensing imagery, with its complex semantics and explicit spatiotemporal structure, demands complex reasoning capable of uncovering causal mechanisms and evolutionary patterns. \textbf{(3) Current benchmarks underutilize remote sensing–specific priors.} Existing benchmarks \cite{wang2025xlrs, wang2024earthvqa} primarily rely on standard RGB imagery and largely overlook remote sensing–specific priors such as elevation data (DSM), non-visible spectra (NIR), and expert annotations (masks, bounding boxes).
 Derived from specialized sensors and expert analysis, these multi-modal data are crucial for designing realistic and complex reasoning tasks.
 Their integration would enable benchmarks to support more challenging, authentic reasoning and yield more robust evaluations of remote sensing MLLMs.